-Most basic configuration /etc files.
+Most basic configuration

+/etc files.

-Hardware and software device drivers for everything from floppy drives to /dev terminals.
+Hardware and software device drivers for everything from floppy drives /dev to 10. terminals.
 Do not mount this directory on a separate partition. /home Home directories for almost every user. /lib Program libraries for the kernel and various command line utilities.
-Do not mount this directory on a separate partition.
-The mount point for removable media, including floppy drives, CD-ROMs, and /mnt Zip disks. /opt Applications such as WordPerfect or StarOffice. /proc Currently running kernel-related processes, including device assignments such as IRQ ports, I/O addresses, and DMA channels. /root The home directory of the root user. , /sbin System administration commands.
-Don't mount this directory separately. /tmp Temporary files.
-By default, Red Hat Linux deletes all files in this directory periodically. /usr Small programs accessible to all users.
-Includes many system administration commands and utilities. /var Variable data, including log files and printer spools.
+Do not /110 mount this directory on a separate partition. /mnt The mount point for removable media, including floppy drives, CD-ROMs, and Zip disks. /opt Applications such as WordPerfect or StarOffice. /proc Currently running kernel-related processes, including device assignments such as IRQ ports, I/O addresses, and DMA channels. /root The home directory of the root user. /sbin System administration commands.
+Don't mount this directory separately.
+Temporary files.
+By default, Red Hat Linux deletes all files in this directory /tmp periodically. /1100 Small programs accessible to all users.
+Includes many system administration /usr commands and utilities. /var Variable data, including log files and printer spools.